November 5, 2023

 Table of Contents

-Balancing engineering leadership, a homelab, trading, continuous certifications, and family life forced me to get serious about productivity.
-I tried dozens of approaches over the years - GTD, Bullet Journal, various apps - before distilling what actually worked into three letters: Goal, Priority, Schedule.
+I used to be the person with 47 browser tabs open, three half-finished courses, a Jira backlog that kept growing, and a vague sense that I was busy but not productive.
+Sound familiar?
+Balancing engineering leadership, a homelab, crypto trading, continuous certifications, and family life meant something had to change.
+I tried dozens of approaches - GTD, Bullet Journal, various apps - before distilling what actually worked into a simplified GPS Framework for impacts and productivity.

 flowchart TD